Last Updated on June 3, 2023 by Teemu Suomala

 That’s right, you can trim up that excessive bass and boost those mids on the fly – even in the middle of a song!

 Of course, Alvarez threw in an onboard tuner for good measure.
-For an acoustic guitar, you’ve got everything you need to shape your amplified tone right at your fingertips.
+You’ve got everything you need to shape your amplified tone right at your fingertips.

 If that didn’t sell it, the looks certainly will.
 Its a gorgeous guitar from top to bottom.
 The lack of fretboard markers (with the exception of the 12th fret) makes it look like a truly professional instrument costing three or four times its price.

 Leave it to Alvarez to make a guitar that is both stunning to look at as well as sounds amazing!
-It’s also much smoother to play than most other acoustic guitars and surely one of the best acoustic guitars costing under 1000 dollars that also offers an electric guitar feel.
+It’s also much smoother to play than most other acoustics and does a great job of offering an electric guitar feel.

 How this guitar sounds: